Preparing for Your First Semester at Juniata: Academic Advising and Class Registration

 First-Year Seminar - FYS helps students develop the arts of academic writing and oral communication and the intellectual skill of analyzing evidence and arguments.
 (3-credit course in your second semester)

 - First-Year Foundations - FYF provides students with the resources, skills and information that will assist them in succesfully navigating academic and social life at Juniata College.
-(1-credit course in each of your first two semesters)
+(1-credit course in your first semester)

 Note for Transfer Students: Transfer students coming in with 12-23 credits are not required to take FYC.
 Transfer students with more than 24 credits are waived out of FYC and FYS.
-All transfer students take a one-semester FYF class specifically for transfer students instead of the two-semester version.
+All transfer students take FYF.

 These courses are the first steps in completing your liberal arts requirements, which start you on the path to becoming a well-rounded lifelong learner that is the hallmark of a Juniata College education.